Armenian political crisis (2020–present): Coup attempts and protests

 On September 18, 2024, the NSS announced it had foiled a Russian-backed coup plot to overthrow Pashinyan's government.
 The plot saw members of the Sev Hovaz Militia from Karabakh and the Arbat Battalion, a Russian military formation, train individuals for a mission to topple the government and install a new Pro-Russian one.
 The Arbat battalion had been blessed by the Armenian Apostolic Church by Archbishop Yezras to fight in Ukraine for Russia.
 Besides a formal Russian military unit doing the training, the plotters where paid by the Russian government, outfitted by the Russian government, and trained at a Russian military base.
 The plot fell apart when some junior members tipped off the NSS, which allowed them to arrest the Coup's leadership.

 On 12 June 2024, the Russian peacekeepers completed their withdrawal from the Nagorno-Karabakh region which had started in April that year, following an agreement between President Vladimir Putin and his Azerbaijani counterpart Ilham Aliyev.

 On 29 April 2025, activists officially unconnected to Artsakh's GiE protested for the persecution of alleged "hate speech" against refugees from Nagorno-Karabakh by members of the ruling Civil Contract following an earlier protest in March for continued housing benefit for refugees.

 In June 2025, Prime Minister Pashinyan accused Catholicos Karekin II of fathering a child calling him to resign.
 Leaders of the Armenian Apostolic Church condemned it calling the comments an "anti-church campaign".
 A spokesman of the Catholicos Zareh Ashuryan accused the prime minister of being circumcised implying that he is not Christian, which Pashinyan denied and went so far as to offer to show Karekin in person that he wasn't circumcised.
 There had been a demonstration in support of the church.

 On 25 June 2025, Archbishop Bagrat Galstanyan alongside other clerics and opposition politicians including Samvel Karapetyan had been imprisoned for allegedly plotting a coup d'état against Pashinyan.
 On 27 June, a crowd prevented the police from arresting Archbishop Mikael Ajapahyan who called for a coup d'état.
 Archbishop Ajapahyan later surrendered to the authorities.
 On 30 June 2025, foreign minister Ararat Mirzoyan called Russia to "to refrain from interfering in Armenia’s domestic affairs and internal politics".
+On 9 July 2025, the United Platform of Democratic Forces called on the Armenian government to immediately stop broadcasting Russian television channels broadcasting in Armenia.